MooersLab/MooersLab/README.md

 This code also supports inserting simple commands like `new paragraph` during dictation because **whisper** does not know how to divide a transcript into paragraphs.

 A very new use of **Whisper** for me is inside Emacs.
-I had been aware of its availability for four months.
 After my third attempt, I finally figured out how to run **Whisper** in Emacs via the [**whisper.el** package](https://github.com/natrys/whisper.el?tab=readme-ov-file).
 The package automates compiling the *whisper.cpp* software and downloading the Whisper LLM.
 You record a local audio file of your dictation, and then you transcribe that audio file into text that appears in the current buffer in Emacs.